earlysaints/identities/README.md

 To propose a standard recommendation:

-- fork this repository, create a branch, checkout that branch, add the recommendation in `proposed/`, push the branch to Github, and send the pull request, or
+- [fork this repository, create a branch, checkout that branch, add the recommendation in `proposed/`, push the branch to Github, and send the pull request](https://guides.github.com/introduction/flow/), or

-- create a ticket to start a discussion on Github, or
+- [create an issue](https://guides.github.com/features/issues/) to start a discussion on Github, or

 - start a conversation on the [mailing list](https://groups.google.com/forum/#!forum/early-saints-interoperability-group).